 Fried and processed foods are always blamed for being high in unhealthy fats, and they definitely are.
 However, even the so-called healthy foods such as whole milk or full fat milk we use for our tea, coffee are equally bad.
 Switch to low fat or skimmed milk to cut back on fat content and, say goodbye to fried and processed foods.

-Cut alcohol while following a strict high blood pressure diet.
+Avoid the consumption of alcohol while following a strict high blood pressure diet.
 In unavoidable social situations, hold on to your glass and just do not sip it.
 Make that one glass last for the entire meal and your head will thank you the next day.

 For more tips on managing your High Blood Pressure, read more here!